-At what age did everyone stop sterilising their baby bottles and just wash them instead?
+At what age did everyone stop sterilising their bottles and just wash them instead?

 Raising Children recommends first cleaning bottle-feeding equipment by following these steps: